-Each of these options has been considered in an economic evaluation and, once the external contribution towards Option 3 has been taken into account, Option 2 and Option 3 were found that to be ranked effectively equally first.
+Each of these options have been considered in an economic evaluation and when the external contribution towards Option 3 has been taken into account, Option 2 and Option 3 were found that to be ranked effectively equally first.
+The difference in the net market benefits between Option 2 and Option 3 is less than 1% of their net market benefits and we consider this difference to be negligible in the context of the underlying accuracy of the costs and benefits of both options.
 Given that Option 3 provides greater visual amenity than Option 2 and aligns with the aesthetics and architectural design of the proposed built environment in the Lowes Creek area, we have identified Option 3 as the preferred option, taking into account these additional qualitative factors.

 Construction of the Lowes Creek ZS would commence in 2024/25, with commissioning in 2026/27.
-The capital cost for Option 3 is \$39.5 million in real 2023/24 dollar terms, although the cost to consumers will be reduced by the amount of the external contribution.
+The capital cost for Option 3 is \$45.0 million in real 2024/25 dollar terms, although the cost to consumers will be reduced by the amount of the external contribution.
 This is a central cost estimate based on similar recent works.